 The Macerich Company, a Maryland corporation (the "Company"), is a self-administered and self-managed real estate investment trust ("REIT") that acquires, owns, redevelops, manages and leases regional and community shopping centers located throughout the United States.
-The Company's portfolio currently consists of interests in 26 regional shopping centers and four community shopping centers located in twelve states aggregating approximately 22.3 million square feet of gross leasable area.
+The Company's portfolio currently consists of interests in 38 regional shopping centers and four community shopping centers located in seventeen states aggregating approximately 33.1 million square feet of gross leasable area.
 See "The Company" in the accompanying Prospectus.

 All the shares of common stock, par value \$.01 per share (the "Common Stock"), offered hereby are being sold by the Company.
 The Common Stock is listed on the New York Stock Exchange (the "NYSE") under the symbol "MAC."
-On February 18, 1998, the last reported sale price of the Common Stock on the NYSE was \$27.375 per share.
-The purchasers of the shares of Common Stock offered hereby will NOT receive the dividend with respect to the Common Stock payable on March 5, 1998 to stockholders of record as of February 9, 1998.
+On April 21, 1998, the last reported sale price of the Common Stock on the NYSE was \$27.8125 per share.